AndrewEllis93/Print-Tuning-Guide/README.md

 # First Layer Squish

-I'm going to call it "squish" for purposes of being unambiguous. \
-"z offset" and "z height" can be conflated with other concepts. \
+I'm going to call it "squish" to be unambiguous.
+"Z offset" and "z height" can be conflated with other concepts. \
 [It stops sounding like a real word after you type it 100 times.](https://en.wikipedia.org/wiki/Semantic_satiation)

 ## Background and Common Issues/Mistakes